29 Jan Commit to Being Your Wonderful, Weird Self

 Kate Murphy, LMSW

-Kate Murphy, a therapist in Berkeley Lake, specializes in helping you decrease stress and anxiety so that you can live a more balanced, connected, and meaningful life.
+Kate Murphy, a therapist in Chamblee, GA, specializes in helping you decrease stress and anxiety so that you can live a more balanced, connected, and meaningful life.
 Kate works with individuals and couples over the age of 18 to support healing, communicating, and experiencing joy more often.